 ”In 1994 at Sai Baba’s 69th birthday celebrations in Harrow, London we met Stephen Turoff who is a famous trance healer and now a Sai Baba devotee.
 His entranced eyes looked at Hema “I will see you tonight” he said.
 But it wasn’t Stephen’s voice, we all distinctly heard the soft tones of Baba.’

 ‘The phenomena have continued ever since,’ says Basker.
-‘And we are not the only people to experience this phenomena in our home.
-‘Nearby at Queensbury Mr Vadagama has been having vibbhuti materialise in the machines at his factory.
-He tells us that one day he had an 8 ton machine to move over a bank holiday, but was let down at the last minute.
+‘And we are not the only people to experience these phenomena in our home.
+‘Nearby at Queensbury Mr. Vadagama has had vibhuti materialize in the machines at his factory.
+He tells us that one day he had an 8-ton machine to move over a bank holiday, but was let down at the last minute.
 If the machine wasn’t moved immediately, he would lose a great deal of money as the tenant was to move in the next day.
-Like a good Hindu he prayed in his heart for help.
+Like a good Hindu, he prayed in his heart for help.

-‘Two years later Mr Vadagama went to Puttaparthi and was seated among other devotees for Darshan.
+‘Two years later Mr. Vadagama went to Puttaparthi and was seated among other devotees for Darshan.
 Sai Baba walked up to him.
 “Is your machine all right?” asked swami with a broad smile across his face.
 “You gave me £75 didn’t you?
 I put it back in the machine.
-Go and check” Immediately afterwards Mr Vadagama telephoned his daughter who was minding the business back in London.
+Go and check” Immediately afterward Mr. Vadagama telephoned his daughter who was minding the business back in London.
 He told him where Sai Baba had said the money was and his daughter went to check.
-“It’s all there and has oily finger prints all over it,” came the excited reply ‘.
+“It’s all there and has oily fingerprints all over it,” came the excited reply ‘.

-As far as I can tell Mr and Mrs Joshi are sincere people.
-They went on to tell me how the vibhutti ash will fill various sweet jars in the room upstairs that is set up as Baba’s own room.
+As far as I can tell Mr. and Mrs. Joshi are sincere people.
+They went on to tell me how the vibhutti ash will fill various sweet jars in the room upstairs set up as Baba’s own room.
 Also how amrith will pour from the pictures at auspicious times.
 Even food that is put before their temple is eaten.
 My credibility was beginning to strain.
-It could, of course, all be a well meant hoax.
+It could, of course, all be a well-meant hoax.
 Inwardly I asked Sai Baba for a tangible sign to prove that this was all true.
-Moments later a lady who had arrived at the same time as us opened the prayer letter that she had placed on the altar- To her astonishment the pages inside were covered in a light sprinkling of vibhutti ash.
+Moments later a woman who had arrived at the same time as we opened the prayer letter that she had placed on the altar To her astonishment the pages inside were covered in a light sprinkling of vibhutti ash.

 Sathya Sai Baba Miracles and UFOs